CodeKokeshi/SteamTimer/README.md

 - Export a simple log of session durations.

 ## License
-Public domain / Unlicense.
-Do anything; attribution appreciated but not required.
+Released under **The Unlicense**.
+Public domain dedication—do anything you want; attribution appreciated but not required.

+See `LICENSE` for the full text.